Lowest Mortgage Rate in Canada. Starting from 2.49%

 Many Canadian economists, such as those from RBC, BMO, TD, and National Bank, and our own True North Founder and CEO, Dan Eisner, generally agree that the BoC is in a position to cut rates — but not all the way back to a rock-bottom 0.25% (at least, not yet).

-Dan explains, “The trade disruption is certainly an unexpected shock this year, but for rates to head down that far, there also needs to be widespread consumer pullback combined with slower housing activity.
-Another rate cut or two is likely to support an upturn, perhaps enough to stave off a full-blown recession as companies adjust to new trade realities.”
+Dan explains, "The trade disruption is certainly an unexpected blow this year, but for rates to head that far down, there also needs to be widespread consumer pullback along with core inflation that's lower than the BoC's target.
+Another rate cut or two is likely to support a demand upturn, perhaps enough to stave off a full-blown recession as companies adjust to new trade realities."

-Interest rates will likely be held higher by inflationary pressures from the very tariffs that are causing the economic cooling.
-Consumer demand barely eased in Q2 despite negative growth — though if it finally cools, inflation may stay tamed to allow more rate cuts if the economy demands it.
+Interest rates will likely remain higher due to inflationary pressures from the very tariffs that are causing the economic cooling.
+Consumer demand barely eased in Q2, despite negative growth — though if it finally cools, inflation may also declibe, allowing for more rate cuts if the economy demands it.

 Recession and Rate Scenarios: